bric3/bric3.github.io/_posts/2018-11-19-watchservices-simplicity-portability-can-be-deceptive-in-a-container.md

 - Linux
 - docker
 - inotify
+- WatchService
 author: Brice Dutheil
 ---

 ## Boring code that should be written once and run everywhere

 Suppose the application you're working on needs to monitor changes to a file and rely on Java's `WatchService` introduced in Java 7.
-Developing it and testing it locally works, in unit tests as you want to control the content of the file the test rely on a `TemporaryFolder` Junit rule.
+Developmemt and test on the local machine works ; the unit tests rely on a `TemporaryFolder` Junit rule as you want to control the content of the file, running the code on the actual machine just works as expected.
 Everything is green to go live.

-This file is `/etc/hosts`.
+The file is `/etc/hosts`.

 However when the application is live in production, nothing happen when the file is modified.
 How is it possible ?
+What did I missed ?